Ways to Vote

 - Spouses or dependents of a member of the Uniformed Services or Merchant Marine on active duty

 - Commissioned Corps of the Public Health Service or the National Oceanic and Atmospheric Administration

 - U.S. citizens living abroad with an intent to return

 - U.S. citizens living abroad with no intent to return

 may register and apply for a ballot by completing a Federal Post Card Application form (FPCA).

 The Registration & Elections Division has a long-standing commitment to working with voters with disabilities to help them exercise their right to vote.

-Through site visits and cooperation from various facilities throughout San Mateo County, all voting locations are ADA accessible to voters with disabilities under ADA Title II and in compliance with guidelines set by the Secretary of State of California.
+Through site visits and cooperation from various facilities throughout San Mateo County, all voting locations are ADA accessible to voters with disabilities under ADA Title II and in compliance with guidelines set by the California Secretary of State.